First Time Renting a Car in Dubai, Complete Guide (2026)

 If you're about to rent a car in Dubai for the first time — whether you're a tourist, a new resident, or someone who's been using taxis and just switched — this guide covers everything.
 No tourist filler.
 Just the facts you need before you sign.

-[P] (answer-first) The documents depend on your status.
-UAE residents need a valid UAE licence and Emirates ID.
-Tourists from visa-exempt countries can drive on their home licence plus passport and visa.
+The documents depend on your status.
+UAE residents need a valid UAE license and Emirates ID.
+Tourists from visa-exempt countries can drive on their home license plus passport and visa.
 Tourists from all other countries need an International Driving Permit (IDP).

 Emirates ID